-Cross promotion marketing has two different applications, both with different strategies but the same goal of getting your product or service in front of more eyeballs.
+Cross promotion marketing strategy has 2 different applications, but both have the same goal of getting your product or service in front of more eyeballs.

-For example, let’s say you were looking to introduce a brand new blog in the travel space.
-You could partner with an upcoming travel brand producing a new piece of luggage, and promote their bag in return for them promoting your blog to their customers.
+- If you were looking to introduce a new blog in the travel space, one of the business cross promotion ideas is to partner with an upcoming travel brand producing a new piece of luggage.
+Your blog would promote their bag in return for them promoting your blog to their customers.

-As an example, if you have a local auto repair shop, you could cross promote your services on platforms such as Facebook, Instagram and YouTube in different forms such as long-form text or video marketing.
-But we’ll save this topic for another day — and blog post.
+- Among cross promotion examples, a local auto repair shop could cross promote services on platforms such as Facebook, Instagram and YouTube in different forms such as long-form text or video marketing.

-According to a 2016 survey by research company Gartner, companies polled spent an average of 12% of their annual revenue on marketing.
+According to a 2018 survey by research company Gartner, companies polled spent an average of 10.8% of their budget (7.3% of annual revenue) on marketing.
 While this ranges heavily on industry and scale of business, small business marketing budgets tend to run thin.
-Squeezing every single penny to work like a dollar is the challenge all business owners face.
-Cross promotion marketing can help.
+Cross promotion can help squeeze every single penny to work like a dollar.

-By leveraging cross promotion marketing strategies, you can stretch your dollars farther.
-For example, by tapping into your partner’s customer base, you gain leads faster (and at less cost) than through traditional networking or advertising efforts.
+By leveraging a cross promotion marketing strategy, you can tap into your partner’s customer base, gain leads faster (and at less cost) than through traditional networking or advertising efforts.
 You can also share costs with partners.
 This method is a lot less expensive than spending your marketing dollars on “solo” billboard advertisements or digital ads, and potentially more effective as well.

 So what are some small- and medium-sized businesses that have executed cross promotion marketing?

-While you may not have the budget of large brands, you do have the potential to advertise like a large brand through cross promotion marketing.
-Here are just a few examples of what small or medium businesses like yours can do with this marketing strategy.
+Here are just a few examples of what small or medium businesses like yours can do with a cross promotion marketing strategy.

 Many of us will eventually see a financial planner to evaluate our current financial picture and create a plan for the future.
 Part of planning for the future is also preparing for what happens to your assets in case of a life-altering event.
 This is where an insurance agent can come into play.